mikkpr/mudlet-MUME/README.md

 ## Overview

-### Autoride and Autoassist
+### Autoride, Autoassist and Autobash

 - `leader <name>` Set the leader's name
 - `aa` toggle Autoassist on/off
 - `ar` toggle Autoride on/off
+- `ab` toggle Autobas on/off

-When toggled on, Autoride will monitor when the leader dismounts/starts riding and mimicks them.
+When toggled on, __Autoride__ will monitor when the leader dismounts/starts riding and mimicks them.

-Similarly, Autoassist will `assist` whenever your leader deals damage.
+Similarly, __Autoassist__ will `assist` whenever your leader deals damage.

+__Autobash__ monitors failed bashes and opponents recovering and bashes again.
+Doesn't handle multiple opponents or anyone else bashing, but somewhat helpful while exping.

-NB!
-Triggers like these are not allowed in PK!
+_NB!
+Triggers like these are not allowed in PK!_

-Note that both modules add a `leader` alias, so you can remove one
+Note that all of these modules add a `leader` alias, so you can remove the one you don't want

 ### Equipment